annaesvensson/yellow-core/README.md

 ## How to hide a page

 Set `Status: unlisted` in the [page settings](#settings-page) at the top of a page.
-The page is no longer visible in navigation and search results.
+The page is no longer visible in navigation, sitemap and search results.
 You can choose between different [status values](#settings-status), to control who can see and access a page.

 ## How to redirect a page